cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud/item.md

 * this blog
 * some static websites
 * some mysql databases
-* varoius redis cache servers
+* various redis cache servers
-* a ldap server
+* an ldap server
 * a (set of) nameserver(s)
 * VPN service
 * monitoring